m4riegomez/codeflix_user_churn_project/README.md

 Analyzing churn rates with SQL

-SQL code is provided
+- SQL code is provided
-My presentation/write up includes 14 slides in PDF format Data was provided by Codecademy
+- My presentation/write up includes 14 slides in PDF format
+-
+Data was provided by Codecademy.